Take the Enneagram Health Checkup: Are You the Healthiest Version of You?

-Surviving: An average Nine appears affable because they tend to go along with whatever the group decides and are the friend who says “You pick” when choosing a restaurant.
+Surviving: An average Nine appears affable because they tend to go along with whatever the group decides and are the friend who says “you pick” when choosing a restaurant.
 They are willing to stand up for their opinions where it concerns others and can be quite stubborn, but still deny their own passions.

 Thriving: Mediation is the gift of a healthy Nine.
 Able to consider all sides, including their own, they are influential negotiators and can arbitrate difficult situations with skill.
 They are unafraid to own their opinions and are a steady, calm presence for those around them.

-Concerning Symptom: Mimicking others’ opinions
+Concerning symptom: mimicking others’ opinions

-Prescription for better health: Choose the restaurant
+Prescription for better health: choose the restaurant

-“I tell my clients to think about their life right now, and to consider what their life would like look in a year from now or in five years from now if they were to do nothing,” Whitmoyer-Ober says.
+“I tell my clients to think about their life right now, and to consider what their life would look like in a year from now or in five years from now if they were to do nothing,” Whitmoyer-Ober says.
 “A lot of times, people are not OK with being in the exact same spot.”

 This article was updated May 2023.
 Photo by Jacob Lund/Shutterstock